Maelstromeous/census-health/dev/README.md

 Prometheus is accessible at `https://prometheus.localhost`

-If you make config changes to `prometheus.yml` or `blackbox.yml` etc, you will need to run `docker-compose restart` for it to properly apply.
+All config changes to `prometheus.yml` and `blackbox.yml` will be automatically picked up, your change will show up upon next scrape.

 Enjoy! ✨